Juno31/askjesus-app/README.md

 ### Explainations

-This App is configured by create-next-app with tailwind css. testtest chang
+1. This App is configured by create-next-app with tailwind css.

+### Chat Bubble Rules

+1. action => trigger message => callback
+2. trigger message is always called 800ms after Action is done
+3. callback is always called 800ms after trigger message is done